pforret/jekyll.forret.com/_posts/2004/2004-10-27-delicious-library-no-we-dont-like-microsoft.md

 ---
 id: 72
-title: 'Delicious Library: no, we don&#8217;t like Microsoft'
+title: 'Delicious Library: no, we don't like Microsoft'
 date: 2004-10-27T15:51:46+02:00
 author: Peter
 layout: post